 Explanatory Notes are provided throughout the Standard to assist smallholders, group managers, certificate holders, auditors and other readers to interpret the requirements.
-Some important explanation is also provided here.
-Minor wording additions have been added to the RFSS in Criterion 1.5 and 9.1 specifically for India.
+Some important explanations are also provided here.

-Seven Annexes are included in this Standard as guidance.
+Five Annexes are included in this Standard as Guidance.
 They are either copied directly from, or adapted, from Annexes in the FSS.
 Some Annexes in the FSS are not included here as they are very unlikely to have any relevance for smallholders.
-Those excluded annexes are related to conservation area network conceptual diagram and conceptual framework for planning and monitoring.
+They include annexes related to, conservation area network conceptual diagram, conceptual framework for planning and monitoring, monitoring requirements for large units, and list of rare and threatened species in the country or region.
 If guidance is required on these matters, reference can be made to the Annexes in the FSS.